 A proposed Sicamous medical facility will benefit from close to $6 million in federal and provincial funding.

 On July 3, the Government of Canada announced 25 projects in B.C. that would receive joint federal and provincial funding through the Investing in Canada Infrastructure Program.
-Among them were the Wilson Park Footbridge project in Chase, and the Shuswap (Secwepemc) Healing Centre in Sicamous.
+Among them was the Shuswap (Secwepemc) Healing Centre in Sicamous.

 The facility’s construction is part of the district’s ongoing effort to attract doctors to the community.